cfn-modules/ec2-instance-amazon-linux/README.md

     </tr>
     <tr>
       <td>SubDomainNameWithDot</td>
-      <td>Name that is used to create the DNS entry with trailing dot, e.g. ${SubDomainNameWithDot}${HostedZoneName}.
+      <td>Name that is used to create the DNS entry with trailing dot, e.g. §{SubDomainNameWithDot}§{HostedZoneName}.
 Leave blank for naked (or apex and bare) domain.
 Requires HostedZoneModule parameter!</td>
       <td>test.</td>
       <td>no</td>
       <td></td>